r-lib/xml2/README.md

 # xml2

-The xml2 package is a binding to [libxml2](http://xmlsoft.org), making it easy to work with HTML and XML from R.
+The xml2 package is a binding to [libxml2](http://xmlsoft.org), making it easy to work with HTML and XML from R. The API is somewhat inspired by [jQuery](http://jquery.com).

 ## Installation